openharmony/docs/en/application-dev/quick-start/arkts-state.md

       })

       Button(`Click to increase count=${this.count}`).onClick(() => {
-        // The update of the @State decorated variable triggers the update of the <Text> component. this.count += this.increaseBy;
+        // The update of the @State decorated variable triggers the update of the <Button> component. this.count += this.increaseBy;
       })
     }